-DAA2150 Storyboards (5 credits) Prerequisite(s): DAA1616, DAA2101, DAA2515
+DAA2150 Storyboards (5 credits)

 This module explores the animation pre-production skills of storyboard art.
 Emphasis is placed on storytelling and cinematography to create both production and presentation storyboards.
 Drawing is applied as a means to create storyflow, character development, mood, time, and place.